Arundel & Brighton Walking Pilgrimage

 Not surprisingly, when you think about it, is that the place most visited by our pilgrimages is our cathedral in Arundel.
 The start or end point of all the early pilgrimages, visited on 9 out of the first 10.
 Since then our visits have been less frequent as we've started from the north of the diocese when heading away - keeping the distances manageable.
 Indeed, 2003's visit to Arundel was our first since 1997, and we visited again in 2007.
 But in total, 16 separate pilgrimages have visited the cathedral.

-A bit more unexpected was the runner up, with 8 visits over the years, namely Chichester Cathedral (also visited in 2003 and 2007).
-The end or start point of several pilgrimages, visited on a couple of others...
+A bit more unexpected was the runner up, with 8 visits over the years, namely Chichester Cathedral.
+The end or start point of several pilgrimages, visited on several others...

 Three churches tie for third place with 6 visits: St Pancras at Lewes and St Peter at Firle reflect the number of routes that cross in that area, and St Anthony of Padua at Rye, the end of Sussex and a staging post on any route round the south Kent coast.